THOMASELOVE/432-classes-2025/class14/README.md

 4. The [course calendar](https://thomaselove.github.io/432-2025/calendar.html) is now up to date, including everything you need to know about the rest of the semester's plans.
 5. Dr. Love will discuss Quiz 1 at the end of today's class.

+## A little demonstration

+There's a directory on our Shared Drive called **Demo for Class 14**.
+In that drive, you'll find:

+- a data folder containing the `hbp_3024.xlsx` file you've used in Labs
+- a Quarto file called `class14_demo_good.qmd` and the resulting HTML result, and
+- a Quarto file called `class14_demo_bad.qmd` and the resulting HTML result

+which I will use in class today to demonstrate five errors I see people making.

 ## References from Today's Slides

 1. Andrew Gelman and John Carlin's 2014 paper [Beyond Power Calculations: Assessing Type S (Sign) and Type M (Magnitude) Errors](https://github.com/THOMASELOVE/432-sources/blob/main/pdf/Gelman_Carlin_2014_Beyond_Power_Calculations.pdf)